-- Small and light eco-lodges - Highly responsible quality service and experiences - Business margins to support community and responsible project regularly and continuously - Yearly lodge and project standards upgrades best practices by actively introducing steps to reduce their environmental impact and lower their consumption level.
+- Small and light eco-lodges - Highly responsible quality service and experiences - Business margins to support community and responsible project regularly and continuously - Yearly lodge and project standards upgrades

 EcoLuxury is an attempt at inculcating best practices amongst its members by instituting an EcoLuxury Best Practices system.
 The system is designed to recognize partners who are compliant and innovative in reducing their environmental impact.
 It is termed as the Golden Tent rating system.